 Ten-Tec Argonaut V

-The Argonaut 5 is Ten-Tec's latest product bearing the famous Argonaut name.
-The Argo 5, model 516, is a brand new product, released in 2002.
-The Argo is not a kit, it comes ready to operate.
+The Argonaut 5 , model 516, was released in 2002.
+The Argo 5 was not a kit, it came from the Ten-Tec factory ready to operate.

 This is a full featured multimode transceiver covering all amateur bands from 160 to 10 meters.
 It is capable of CW, SSB, AM, FM and digital mode operation.
 Reception is possible on all frequencies from 500 kHz to 30 MHz.

-The firmware can be easily updated by downloading the latest software release from the Internet.
+The firmware was designed to be easily updated by downloading the latest software release from the Internet.
 A standard serial cable connects the computer to the Argo for software installation.
 This permits the radio to be upgraded via software when new features or even new ham bands are introduced.

 The transmitter is capable of 20 watts of CW output power making this rig appeal to QRO operators as well as QRP'ers.
 The power level is adjustable via a front panel control (1 to 20 watts) and the panel meter indicates output RF power.
 It is not adjustable below one watt.
 There are separate RIT and XIT functions as well as dual VFO's.
 With two VFO's, you can even work cross band or cross mode if desired.